Headlight Restoration: The Ultimate Guide

 • UV sealant

-2. Wet sand using 1,000 grit sandpaper: Spray plain water on your headlights and begin sanding with the next-finest sandpaper.
-As you finish going over the entire surface of the lights, make sure you keep spraying water as needed to keep the area lubricated.
+2. Wet Sand Using 1,000 Grit Sandpaper: Spray plain water on your headlights and begin sanding with the next-finest sandpaper.
+Keep spraying water as needed to lubricate the area.

-3. Wet sand using 2,000 grit sandpaper: This finest grit of sandpaper is as much about polishing as it is about sanding the surface of the lenses.
-Continue using water to keep the surface wet and further smooth it down, then move on to the next step.
+3. Wet Sand Using 2,000 Grit Sandpaper: This finest grit of sandpaper is more about polishing than sanding.
+Continue using water to keep the surface wet and smooth it down.

 Quicker DIY Headlight Restoration Fixes